 - Offer CX Swag – Banners, Balloons, Stickers, Buttons, Shirts

-- Provide CX Training – customer listening, closing the loop, driver analysis, “Walking in the Customer Shoes,” values, design-thinking, journey mapping +.
-Check out CXPA, and /or Rutgers University Certification programs.
-(I have a 20% discount code).
+- Provide CX Training – customer listening, closing the loop, driver analysis, design-thinking, journey mapping +.
+There are a few reputable University Certification programs I recommend.
+(Contact me for info and 20% discount code).

 - Post photos of activities on intranet & social media channels for the world to see